Channi requests Jaishankar to make arrangements for safe evacuation of Indians from Ukraine | Law-Order

 - India

-Punjab Chief Minister Charanjit Singh Channi on Friday wrote to External Affairs Minister S Jaishankar, requesting that the central government makes immediate arrangements for the safe evacuation of Indians, including Punjabis, stuck in Ukraine following a Russian military offensive.
+Punjab Chief Minister Charanjit Singh Channi on Friday wrote to External Affairs Minister S Jaishankar, requesting the central government to make immediate arrangements for the safe evacuation of Indians, including Punjabis, stuck in Ukraine following a Russian military offensive.

 ''I would like to bring to your notice that a number of students and other Punjabis are stranded in Ukraine.
 Their parents and family members are worried about their safety because of the situation which has developed there.
 They are facing a number of problems like place to stay, cash crunch, etc.,'' Channi wrote.